 The isolation of the structure is key: we can consider a structure isolated once we have identified and accounted for all sources of restraint and loading.
-For example, to neglect the self-weight of a beam that is to be constructed would be problematic as the built beam would receive gravitational energy that had not been accounted for in the design, possibly precipitating collapse.
+For example, to neglect the self-weight of a beam is problematic as the beam receives gravitational energy not accounted for, possibly leading to collapse.

 In the spring and force example, we have accounted for all restraints and loading (for example we have ignored gravity by having no mass).
-Thus the total potential energy of the system, Π , is constant both before and after the deformation.
+Thus the total potential energy of the system, $\Pi$ , is constant both before and after the deformation.